-The purpose of Australian Medical Council (AMC) accreditation is to recognise intern training programs that promote and protect the quality and safety of patient care, and meet the needs of the interns and the health service as a whole.
+The South Australian Medical Education and Training (SA MET) Health Advisory Council is accredited as an Intern Training Accreditation Authority by the Australian Medical Council (AMC) and the Medical Board of Australia.
+The purpose of AMC accreditation is to recognise intern training programs that promote and protect the quality and safety of patient care, and meet the needs of the interns and the health service as a whole.
 This is achieved through setting standards for intern training programs and recognising intern training accreditation authorities that assess programs against these standards.